-Lesson 7: Loops in Artist
+Lesson 7: Drawing Shapes with Loops

 Loop | Artist

 Watch student faces light up as they make their own gorgeous designs using a small number of blocks and digital stickers!
 This lesson builds on the understanding of loops from previous lessons and gives students a chance to be truly creative.
 This activity is fantastic for producing artifacts for portfolios or parent/teacher conferences.